tmorikuicr/spresso/README.md

 * getopt	1.20.2
 * rgl		0.99.16

-## Expression data
+## Input expression data
-The input expression data ***GSE65924_E1.gene.expression.txt.gz*** can be downloaded from NCBI Gene Expression Omnibus [GSE65924](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65924).
+To reconstruct spatial structure of mid-gastrual mouse embryo (E7.0d), gene expression profiles for cryo-sectioned embryo laser microdissection study by [Peng et al.](https://www.ncbi.nlm.nih.gov/pubmed/27003939), ***GSE65924_E1.gene.expression.txt.gz*** downloaded from ([GSE65924](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65924)), is given as input.
-The expression data was obtained from four sites (anterior, posterior, left, and right) of eleven frozen sections cut out from a mid-gastrula mouse embryo by [Peng et al.](https://www.ncbi.nlm.nih.gov/pubmed/27003939), where it is not single-cell data but it is composed of a small number of cells (about 20 cells per sample).
-The expression levels of 23,361 genes for 41 samples are stored as values normalized to FPKM (fragments per kilobase of exon per million reads mapped fragments).
+The gene expression profiles for each of eleven frozen sections were separated into four regions (anterior, posterior, left, and right), where a total of 41 samples are available (the most distal section has no right and left samples, and there is one low expression sample).
+Each sample is composed of a small number of cells (about 20 cells per sample) and not single-cell data.
+The read counts of 23,631 genes by RNA-seq for the 41 samples are normalized bt FPKM.
+[Peng et al.](https://www.ncbi.nlm.nih.gov/pubmed/27003939) have already reported that the 41 samples can be grouped into four spatial domains  (D1: anterior, D2: lateral-distal, D3: lateral-proximal, and D4: posterior).

 ## Usage